 Similar to any other new products or services, many myths exist about P2P Lending.
 Here at Carilend, we are committed to providing information as part of an education process to dispel the myths and increase overall knowledge.

-“You need a lot of money to start”
+“You need a lot of money to start.”

-“P2P lending is unprotected”
+“P2P lending is unprotected.”

 All investments involve risk, and even deposits in the bank are only guaranteed up to the amount of any deposit protection scheme mandated by law.
-For example, in Barbados this limit is $25,000.
+For example in Barbados, this limit is $25,000.
 While Peer to Peer investments are not protected by this scheme, there are many protections in place to help mitigate the risks involved.

-“P2P Lending is for Tech Savvy People”
+“P2P Lending is for tech-savvy people.”

-“Money invested is locked in for a fixed period”
+“Money invested is locked in for a fixed period.”

-“Value of investment goes up and down”
+“Value of the investment goes up and down.”

 This is an accurate statement with some investments, but it is not the case with P2P.
-This is because P2P loans are done at a fixed interest rate and therefore provide a steady predictable income stream from the repayment of the loans.
-Furthermore, changes in financial markets do not impact the value of the investment making P2P lending a predictable investment vehicle.
+This is because P2P loans are done at a fixed interest rate, and therefore, provide a steady predictable income stream from the repayment of the loans.
+Furthermore, changes in financial markets do not impact the value of the investment, making P2P lending a predictable investment vehicle.

 Similar to any other new products or services, many myths exist about P2P Lending.
 Here at Carilend, we are committed to providing information as part of an education process to dispel the myths and increase overall knowledge.
 We also invite you to do your own research on P2P Lending to ensure you have as much information as you desire.
 If you are ready to take the next step with Carilend, you can click here to register.